Bloody Gulch massacre: Massacre

 At "Bloody Gulch", the name given by the troops to the scene of the successful enemy attack, the 555th Field Artillery on August 12 lost all eight of its howitzers in the two firing batteries there.
 The 90th Field Artillery Battalion lost all six 155 mm howitzers of its A Battery.
 The day after the attack, only 20 percent of the battalion troops were present for duty.
 The battalion estimated at the time that from 75 to 100 artillerymen were killed at the gun positions and 80 wounded, with many of the latter unable to get away.
 The 90th Field Artillery Battalion lost 10 men killed, 60 wounded, and about 30 missing at Bloody Gulch—more than half the men of Headquarters and A Batteries present.

 With the swift attack, KPA troops had surrounded and virtually destroyed four artillery batteries in the village, now known as "Bloody Gulch".
 In addition to the hundreds of American servicemen the KPA had killed and wounded in the attack, they were able to capture the last survivors of the devastated force: 55 men from the 555th Field Artillery Battalion, and 20 men from the 90th Field Artillery Battalion.
 In two separate events, all of these men were massacred.
 The men of the 555th Field Artillery were rounded up in nearby Taejong-ni.
 The KPA then ordered all of them into a house where they machine-gunned the entire group, killing all 55.
 In a separate location, the 20 survivors of the 90th Field Artillery Battalion were executed, each with a gunshot to the head.
 The bodies would not be recovered for five weeks until UN forces had regained the area after the breakout from the Pusan Perimeter.

 Aftermath

 US response

 The deaths at Bloody Gulch, combined with the subsequent Hill 303 massacre led UN commander General Douglas MacArthur to broadcast to the KPA on August 20, denouncing the atrocities.
 The USAF dropped many leaflets over enemy territory, addressed to KPA commanders.
 MacArthur warned that he would hold North Korea's senior military leaders responsible for the event, and any other war crimes.

-The incident at Bloody Gulch would be only one of the first of a series of atrocities that US forces accused KPA soldiers of committing.
+The incident at Bloody Gulch would be only one of the first of a series of atrocities committed by KPA soldiers.
 In late 1953, the United States Senate Committee on Government Operations, led by Joseph McCarthy, conducted an investigation of up to 1,800 reported incidents of war crimes allegedly committed throughout the Korean War.
 The US government concluded that the KPA violated the terms of the Geneva Convention, and condemned its actions.